Sixelayo/cudaTemplate/README.md

 ## td4 nbody

-- everything asked is present (TODO CHECK)
+- everything asked is present
 - I also adapted camera.c for glfw and plugged callback into my template file but things could be more way more clean
 - Only primitive camera control to move eye arround the center were added
 - I rewrite a few things and now use a struct Body{} instead of raw global array.